wiremock/wiremock.org/_site/docs/quickstart/java-junit.md

 ---
+description:
-description: "Shows how to write your API Client first test with WireMock and JUnit 4"
+    Write a test API Client with WireMock and JUnit 4
 ---

 # Quick Start: API Mocking with Java and JUnit 4

-In this guide we will write an API Unit test with WireMock and JUnit 4.
+This guide shows you how to write an API Unit test with WireMock and JUnit 4.

 ## Prerequisites